carlospolop-forks/PayloadsAllTheThings/SQL injection/README.md

 1234 " AND 1=0 UNION ALL SELECT "admin", "81dc9bdb52d04dc20036dbd8313ed055
 ```

+**Recommended** list for login bypass: [Authbypass](https://github.com/carlospolop-forks/PayloadsAllTheThings/blob/master/SQL%20injection/Intruders/cp_SQLi_authbypass.txt)
+Try to inject each line of the list in the username and password at the same time.

 ## Authentication Bypass (Raw MD5)

 When a raw md5 is used, the pass will be queried as a simple string, not a hexstring.